Academic & Non-Religious Cult Groups

 What Are Non-Religious Cults?

-A non-religious cult refers to a group that is not based on a traditional religious belief system, but still exhibits some of the characteristics of a cult.
+A non-religious cult refers to a group that is not based on a religious belief system, but still exhibits some of the characteristics of a religious cult.

 Such groups might have a strong ideological or philosophical belief system, a charismatic cult leader who exerts undue influence over the group's members, and a high degree of control over their members' behavior, thoughts, and emotions.